List of broadband over power line deployments: Concluded pilot projects

 As of April 2007, Motorola has shuttered its Powerline LV Access BPL and reportedly plans to re-purpose the technology to a new system called Powerline MU, which is for use within multiple-unit dwellings.
 Motorola's system uses only residential-side low-voltage power lines for transmission to reduce the antenna effect, and successfully demonstrated frequency-notching for reduced potential for interference over the Amperion Inc. and Current Technologies LLC systems.
 Motorola invited the American Radio Relay League to participate with these tests, and even installed the Motorola system at their headquarters.
 Preliminary results were very positive with regard to interference, because the Motorola system does not use BPL on the powerlines leading up to the neighborhood.
 The BPL carrier is only used for the last leg of the trip from the pole to the house, and gets the signal to the pole via radio.
 This limits the interference to the area surrounding the last leg to the house.

+Dismantled pilot projects

-The following other BPL deployments in the US are dismantled as of May 2008:
+The following other BPL trials in the US are dismantled as of May 2008: